caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 # Part 2.2: Desirable changes

-- Handle form submission sends us to a useless URL, how do we fix that?
+- Typing in comma seperated values is cumbersum, can me improve that
-- Typing in comma seperated values is cumbersum, can me improve that?
+- We're going to submit the edit form as a JSON encoded document

 # Part 2.2: Fixing web form submission